-Blood in the urine is often caused by problems with the organs along the urinary tract (kidneys, ureters, bladder and urethra) and the prostate gland.
-However, your doctor may suspect a bleeding disorder if a problem involving these organs is not found.
+Blood in the urine is often due to problems with the organs along the urinary tract (kidneys, ureters, bladder and urethra) and the prostate gland.
+However, your doctor may suspect a bleeding disorder if there is not a problem involving these organs.

 Causes of blood in urine related to the urinary tract include:

 - Cystitis (bladder inflammation), urethritis (inflammation of the urethra), and glomerulonephritis and nephritis (types of kidney inflammation)